ASH CREEK CONSERVATION

 Gary and Nancy Fisher are third and fourth generation livestock producers who grew up in rural Nebraska.
 In 1989 they purchased the 1800 acre Ash Creek Ranch in the Pine Ridge region of western Nebraska.
 Because of its location and its relatively small size, the ranch presented many challenges in making it a sustainable operation.

 When the ranch was purchased, 320 acres of it had been traditionally strip-cropped into winter wheat and summer fallow.
 All of this farm ground has been planted back to native grasses.
 Even before these conservation efforts were in place, the ranch could not produce enough hay for the number of cattle it could run.
-Hay is still put up on the ranch, but in a limited quantity.
 To operate the ranch at its peak potential, the Fishers reluctantly sold their herd of brood cows and now take cattle in for summer pasture.
 From the day the cattle arrive until the day they leave, the cattle are closely monitored and managed, rotating pastures in keeping with good conservation practices.

 Gary and Nancy have planted thousands of trees. choosing varieties of trees and shrubs that provide food and habitat for many species of birds and animals.
 More than three miles of shelterbelts have been planted on the ranch.